 SHOULDER IMPINGEMENT CLAIMS

 Excessive rubbing of the shoulder muscles against the upper part of the shoulder blade can lead to soreness in the shoulder.
 This condition is known as a shoulder impingement injury.
+Talk to us about shoulder impingement claims, we are here to help you.

 These injuries most often take place following repeated movement or lifting in manual handling jobs.
 You may have the right to claim compensation if you have developed shoulder impingement due to your working conditions.